HRDC-Bozeman/Data-Coordinator-Docs/Instructions/universalintake.md

 ### Additional Programs

  - Once all the assessment data is collected, you will be asked "Would you like to enroll members of this household into any additional programs?"
-Say yes if you are enrolling this household in one of the following programs:

 ![Additional Enrollments?](../Images/additionalprograms.JPG)